-Ed Emielita is entering his eighth season as the head softball coach at Albertus Magnus College.
+Ed Emielita enters his ninth season as the head softball coach at Albertus Magnus College.

 It was a record breaking year in 2017 for the Falcons, as new-program-bests were set and the team earned the No. 4 seed in the GNAC Tournament thanks to a 13-7 conference mark.
 Following this impressive season, the team topped the 20-win plateau for the third straight season and fifth all time in program history.
 The Falcons also set a season-best nine-game unbeaten streak in the month of April.

 In his seventh season, Emielita earned his 100th career victory in a 7-0 thumping of SUNY Canton in the Falcons' season-opener.

 A quartet of softball players earned All-Great Northeast Athletic Conference (GNAC) honors.
 The Falcons were led by Gillian Fortier who was named the GNAC Player of the Year for the second time in her career as well as named to the NFCA Northeast Second Team.
 Fellow classmate Melissa Castillo landed on the second team while senior outfielder Megan Kelly and junior Brianna Whitfield both received third team distinction.

 It was another successful spring on the diamond for the Albertus Magnus College softball team in 2016, as the team topped the 20-win plateau for the second straight season and the fourth time in program history.
 The Falcons finished the year with a 22-17 overall record and earned the No. 7 seed in the Great Northeast Athletic Conference (GNAC) Tournament thanks to a 12-10 mark in league play.